Reading Time: 23 minutes

 We train the client on what data needs to be provided to us, and we provide the reporting interface.
 All calculations are performed by our team, and the report writing is included without additional charge.

-For an additional fee, our carbon//GHG reporting may be extended to include:
+For an additional fee, such reporting may be extended to include:

 • Validation of Net Zero statement against Science Based Targets,